Rough Cut - Woodworking with Tommy Mac

 KQED Life: Sat, Feb 23, 2013 -- 10:30 AM

-In this episode of Rough Cut, Tommy tackles a Greene and Greene-Inspired Dressing Mirror, perfect for practically any room.
+Tommy tackles a Greene and Greene-Inspired Dressing Mirror, perfect for practically any room.
 To get inspiration for the mirror, Tommy heads out on a Rough Cut Road Trip to the magnificent Gamble House in Pasadena, California.
 There he finds brilliant Arts and Crafts examples by architects Charles and Henry Greene.
 Back in the shop, Tommy works with North Bennet Street instructor Steve Brown to explain the details and joinery in the project including finger joints, cloud lifts, and drawer construction.

 Bamboo Vanity (Episode #308H)